rodney-b/swish-test-publisher/README.md

 The publisher streams the data sets from their minio buckets and into kafka.

 ### Deployment
-Deployment and mode selection is done through Github Actions.
+Deployment and mode selection is done through Github Actions of this repository.
 This deploys a job which publishes a data set to its respective kafka topic for 30 seconds and then it ends.

 ### Modes
 This application runs in 2 modes, 1 and 2.